 Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 C-Play depends on the great mpv media player library, which indeed depends on the great ffmpeg library.
 It is usually straight-forward to build in many ways, but normally we want to modify the standard build by including JACK, to go from maximum 8-channel audio support, to support ASIO and other low-latency audio frameworks.
-Choose one of the two below options.
+Choose one of the two below options (after the pre-setup).
 After building, check further below for creating a linkable library.

-Option 1: Build mpv and ffmpeg with m-ab-s
+Option 1: Build mpv and ffmpeg from MINGW-packages

 cd MINGW-packages/mingw-w64-portaudio